EHD3: EHD3 in glioma formation

 Since EHD3 is most abundantly expressed in brain tissues, its role in brain cancer progression has been investigated.

-EHD3 gene has got functions as a tumor suppressor gene and the loss of its expression is a very common event in gliomas.
+EHD3 gene has functions as a tumor suppressor gene and the loss of its expression is a very common event in gliomas.
 The loss of EHD3 transcripts is observed even in the least advanced grades, I and II, suggesting that EHD3 loss is an early event during gliomagenesis.
 Moreover, EHD3 has growth inhibitory functions and induces a G0/G1 cell cycle arrest and apoptotic death.
 It is possible that the proapoptotic role of EHD3 involves functions not related to its role in trafficking, but rather to its ATP/GTP-binding ability and possible impact on protein kinase signaling.